bartongroup/yanocomp/README.md

                                   predictions.
 Can be gzipped (detected from
                                   name)

-  -m, --prior-model-fn TEXT       Model file with expected kmer current
+  -m, --model-fn TEXT             Model file with expected kmer current
                                   distributions

   --test-level [gene|transcript]  Test at transcript level or aggregate to